 California Vehicle Registration is required by California Vehicle Code section 4000.
-Under the law, your car must be registered if you plan to drive it, move it, or park it in a public place.
+Under the law, your car must be registered with the DMV if you plan to drive it, move it, or park it in a public place.

 As you’ll learn below, in most cases you’ll be held responsible even if the car isn’t registered in your name.

-There are several common reasons you may have failed to comply with VC 4000.
+There are a few common reasons you may have failed to comply with VC 4000.

-Reason #1: You Borrowed a Car and Were Unaware the Owner’s Registration Was Expired
+Reason #1 You Were Cited with VC 4000: You Borrowed a Car and Were Unaware the Owner’s Registration Was Expired

 Perhaps you ended up with a traffic ticket for violation of VC 4000 because you were driving a friend or family member’s vehicle, and you were unaware the registration was expired.

 You may think the person whose vehicle you were driving should be the one responsible to pay this traffic ticket, but unfortunately that’s not the way the law works.
-As the driver you will be responsible to pay the ticket even if you are not the registered owner of the vehicle (THANKS MOM!!!).
+As the driver you will be responsible to pay the ticket even if you are not the registered owner of the vehicle.

 This is why you can’t simply pay your registration and then forget about it.
 Make sure you always have proof printed out for the officer to see, or otherwise available on your cell phone.

-Reason #3: You Thought You Were Driving with Valid Out of State Registration
+Reason #3 You Were Cited with VC 4000: You Thought You Were Driving with Valid Out of State Registration

 What to Do if You Receive a Traffic Ticket Under VC 4000 with a Failure to Appear